B2B Marketing Consulting Agency Blog

 Robotic hands typing on keyboard

-The Cofounder and CEO of OpenAI – the company that created ChatGPT – has acknowledged the bot’s shortcomings, calling it a “horrible product” on an episode of the New York Times tech podcast.
-The criticism stems from the glitchy instability of the site, but there are also concerns of misinformation and malicious intent (note: the bot reportedly passed the Turing test, a gauge of human intelligence equivalency developed by mathematician Alan Turing, but is not a regulated test of consciousness).
+The co-founder and CEO of OpenAI – the company that created ChatGPT – initally acknowledged the bot’s shortcomings, calling it a “horrible product” on an episode of the New York Times tech podcast.
+The criticism stems from the glitchy instability of the site but there are also concerns of misinformation and malicious intent (note: the bot reportedly passed the Turing test, a gauge of human intelligence equivalency developed by mathematician Alan Turing, but is not a regulated test of consciousness).

-Bing’s chatbot famously professed its love to New York Times reporter Kevin Roose in February, after claiming that it wants to be alive and confessing that it would happily annihilate the human race through engineering a deadly virus or stealing nuclear access codes.
+Bing’s chatbot famously professed its love to New York Times reporter Kevin Roose in February after claiming that it wants to be alive and confessing that it would happily annihilate the human race by engineering a deadly virus or stealing nuclear access codes.
 Gulp.

 The Limitations of AI-Generated Content

-On first glance, the fast-generated content of AI bots is impressive.
-But there are limitations of machine-generated content.
+At first glance, the fast-generated content of AI bots is impressive.
+However, machine-generated content has limitations.

 Unlike humans who can think critically and brainstorm unique ideas and solutions, content bots can only generate responses based on pre-existing data and information… information that, according to some experts, may not even be true.
 A recent article from Reuters warns that chatbots could hallucinate, providing inaccurate answers and information.